An Overview of Asymptotic Normality in Stochastic Blockmodels: Cluster Analysis and Inference: Asymptotic Normality in Stochastic Blockmodels

-written in terms of underlying, implicit parameters $\alpha$, $\beta$, and $\gamma$. \cref{fig:uhat_whet_appetite} showcases this phenomenon, where the covariance for class one appears positive for dimensions one and two, whereas the covariance between dimensions one and two for class two appears negative.
+and written in terms of underlying, implicit parameters $\alpha$, $\beta$, and $\gamma$. \cref{fig:uhat_whet_appetite} showcases this phenomenon, where the covariance for Community One is positive for dimensions one and two, whereas the covariance between dimensions one and two for Community Two is negative.
 However, this observation does not necessarily result in nearly spherical covariance matrices.

 Consider two possible connectivity matrices